-The LTC®4259A-1 is a quad -48V Hot SwapTM controller designed for use in IEEE 802.3af compliant Power Sourcing Equipment (PSE).
+The LTC®4259A is a quad -48V Hot SwapTM controller designed for use in IEEE 802.3af compliant Power Sourcing Equipment (PSE).
 It consists of four independent ports, each with output current limit, short-circuit protection, complete Powered Device (PD) detection and classification capability, and programmable PD disconnect using AC or DC sensing.
-Used with power MOSFETs and passives as in Figure 1, the LTC4259A-1 can implement a complete IEEE 802.3af-compliant PSE.
+Used with power MOSFETs and passives as in Figure 1, the LTC4259A can implement a complete IEEE 802.3af-compliant PSE.

-The LTC4259A-1 can operate autonomously or be controlled by an IC serial interface.
-Up to 16 LTC4259A-1s may coexist on the same data bus, allowing up to 64 powered Ethernet ports to be controlled with only two digital lines.
-Fault conditions are optionally signaled with a programmable INT pin to eliminate software polling.
+The LTC4259A can operate autonomously or be controlled by an IC serial interface.
+Up to 16 LTC4259As may coexist on the same data bus, allowing up to 64 powered Ethernet ports to be controlled with only two digital lines.
+Fault conditions are optionally signaled with the INT pin to eliminate software polling.